BrainSuite/BrainSuiteBIDSAppSampleData/README.md

       /aomicsubset/AOMIC-PIOP2 /output participant \
 	  --stages DASHBOARD --localWebserver
 ```
+To view the BrainSuite Dashboard for real-time updates on your processing, open up a web browser and navigate to this URL: http://127.0.0.1:8080.

 ## Instructions on Running Only One Subject ##
 1. If you haven't already done so, please complete steps 1 and 2 in the instructions above